 This festive family favorite is more than just a road race, it's also a celebration and a fundraiser for NYRR's youth programs.
-Not only does your entry fee snag you jingle bells for your sneakers, a pair of custom knee-high tech socks to match, and post-race hot chocolate, the proceeds from this race fund youth running programs in schools all over the city!
+Not only does your entry fee snag you jingle bells for your sneakers, a special race souvenir, and post-race hot chocolate, the proceeds from this race fund youth running programs in schools all over the city!

 Please note: NYRR cross country races are not 9+1 qualifiers.